DanielMoscoso/100day_challenge/Readme.txt

 		-The 'Y' coordinates for the car object were wrong before.
 The cars can have different colors when they are instantiated.
 		-Updated 'ToDo' list.
+		-The car objects go back to the initial 'X' axis location, but with a random 'Y' location and color thanks to the 'new_location()' in the car module.
+		 Timmy the turtle also goes back to its origin after reaching the upper wall.
 ===============================================================================